Eye cancer is a general term that includes different cancer types. The type depends on the type of cell it starts in.

 How common is it

 Eye cancer is very rare.
-In 2015, around 740 cases were diagnosed in the UK.
-Almost 25 out of 100 (almost 25%) of eye cancers in the UK each year are diagnosed in people aged 75 and over.
+Around 810 cases are diagnosed in the UK every year.
+More than 20 out of 100 (more than 20%) of eye cancers in the UK each year are diagnosed in people aged 75 and over.